matthias-prangl/hsro-inf-kp.github.io/README.md

 }
 ```

-Even though modern compilers will warn you about returning the adress of stack memory this function would compile without errors.
+Even though modern compilers will warn you about returning the address of stack memory this function would compile whithout errors.
-In Rust a similar program would not compile:
+In Rust a similar program would not compile, because the compiler has no way of knowing where the returned reference comes from and how long it is valid.

 ```rust
 fn dangle() -> &str {